theoutfield/sc_sncn_motorcontrol/module_biss_encoder/doc/index.rst

 Those functions are used in :ref:`Serial Encoder Module <module_serial_encoder>` itself used by :ref:`Position Feedback Module <module_position_feedback>` to create a service for reading a BiSS or SSI encoders.

-The BiSS functions should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.
+The BiSS functions should always run over an **IF2 Tile** so it can access the ports to your SOMANET Drive module.

 .. cssclass:: github